-Research to change how breast cancer treatedSeptember 23rd, 2013 in Cancer /
+Research to change how breast cancer treatedSeptember 23, 2013 in Medicine & Health / Cancer

 (Medical Xpress)—Research from the newly formed Cambridge Cancer Centre, a collaboration between the University of Cambridge, Cambridge University Hospitals NHS Foundation Trust, Cancer Research UK and others, could change how women with breast cancer are treated.